Fable (album)

+Fable (寓言 (Yùyán)), alternatively titled Legend, is the eighth Mandarin-language studio album (seventeenth overall) by Chinese singer Faye Wong.
+There are 12 songs in total: ten in Mandarin and two in Cantonese.
+The lyrics of two Mandarin songs on the album were rewritten in Cantonese to cater for the Hong Kong market.
+A "Deluxe" version included a VCD with footage of Faye Wong's commercial for Head & Shoulders shampoo.

+Composition

 The album can be considered in three sections.
 The first five tracks deal with certain aspects of Buddhism, incorporating motifs from fairy tales, especially Cinderella.
 The next three are radio-friendly pop songs.
 The next two, "Farewell Firefly" and "Book of Laughter and Forgetting," are somewhat more complex musically; they are sung in Mandarin and are followed by alternate versions in Cantonese, "Firefly" and "Love Letters to Myself."

+Songs

 The first five songs form a song cycle and were composed by Faye Wong herself, marking her further development as a songwriter.
 Three of them featured as the final segment of every performance in Wong's 2010–2012 Comeback Tour.
 All the lyrics on the album are by Lin Xi, and tracks 1–5 were produced by Zhang Yadong, both of whom were regularly collaborating with Wong during this period of her career.
 Alvin Leong produced tracks 6–12.

 Track listing

 All songs are in Mandarin except for tracks 11 and 12, which are Cantonese versions of tracks 9 and 10 respectively.